redpesk-labs/red-pak/QA/REDPAK.DSG.md

 - The core: **redpak-core**.
 It contains the tools *REDCONF* and *REDWRAP* and their core libraries.

+- The package manager adaptor: **redpak-dnf**.
+It contains plugins for the package manager system and for the program *redwrap-dnf*.

-- The python adaptor: **redpak-python**.
+- The python adaptor: **python3-redconf**.
 It contains a python interface to *REDCONF* library.

-- The package manager adaptor: **redpak-dnf**.
-It contains plugins for the package manager system and the program *redwrap-dnf*.

 The below figure shows the delivery, its components and its links to interfaces: